JANEL C. ATLAS

 Selection Committee, Arak Anthology.
 Fall 2013.

-- Read and rated hundreds of submitted research papers for consideration in the Arak Anthology.
+- Assessed and rated hundreds of submitted research papers for consideration in the Arak Anthology.

 Co-presented “Getting Started in Twitter for Academics.”
 November 2012.

-- Planned and presented a workshop about how academics can use Twitter to disseminate their research to a broader public and other scholars.
+- Planned and presented a workshop to teach academics how to use Twitter to disseminate their research to a broader public and to other scholars.